 The Judging programme is steered by the Education& Judging Committee (E&J).
 We train our own judges through biannual training seminars, practice (shadow) judging at contests and peer mentoring and support.

-Our judging system is the same as the Barbershop Harmony Society, BABS and Harmony Inc..
+Our judging system is the same as the Barbershop Harmony Society, which is also followed by BABS, European and Pan-Pacific barbershop organisations and Harmony Inc..
 We sometimes have guest judges from these organisations and our judges are often invited to serve on their panels too.

-If you are interested in training to join the LABBS judging programme, from 2024 if there are spaces available we will be accepting applications between September 1st and November 30th.
+If you are interested in training to join the LABBS judging programme, if there are spaces available we will be accepting applications between September 1st and November 30th of each year.
 Full details of entry to the LABBS and BABS judging programmes are available below, and are also mentioned as annexes to the Contest and Judging Handbook.

-Each category is responsible for adjudicating a performance through a different lens:
+Each category is responsible for adjudicating a performance through a different lens or perspective:

 The Musicality Judge evaluates the degree to which performances demonstrate musicality in the barbershop style.
 The category assesses the musicianship demonstrated in bringing the song and arrangement to life.
 Further, the category assesses the ensemble’s skill in accurately and artistically delivering music in the barbershop style.
 The Musicality category assesses the marriage of technical elements, such as precise execution of harmony and rhythm, and artistic elements, such as shape, inflection, destination within a phrase, and overall arc and development of the music.
 Performances exhibiting high levels of musicality feature a purposeful performer, informed by the composer, lyricist and arranger, effectively integrating and skilfully delivering these core concepts.
 Furthermore, the Musicality category judges are advocates for the barbershop style: a) 4-part a cappella, b) featured consonant harmony via strongly-voiced chords in the barbershop vocabulary, c) melody primarily in an inside voice, d) harmonic variety and richness featuring characteristic chord progressions, and e) primarily lyrical, homorhythmic textures (although additional textures are used for contrast and development).